HL7/fhir-medmorph/input/pagecontent/reportsubmission.md

 POST [PHA or Research Organization FHIR Endpoint]/$process-message when forwarding a message from Backend Service App to the PHA or Research Organization.
 Synchronous responses get forwarded back to the healthcare organization as part of the POST response.

-For Asychronous responses, the TTP has to make a seperate API call as identified below.
+For Asynchronous responses, the TTP has to make a separate API call as identified below.
 POST [Backend Service App FHIR Endpoint]/$process-message when forwarding a message from PHA or Research Organization to the Backend Service App.
 ```